 Why Moving Groups is Getting More Difficult

 Somewhere lost in the mists of time, airplanes rattled around the sky almost empty, with airlines chasing market share at the expense of profitability and some would argue common sense.
 In these bygone days, large groups were welcome to shore up all of that excess capacity.
-Tour operators would capitalize by entering into group rate contracts at significantly reduced rates, making group travel even more affordable than most airfares.
+Tour operators would capitalize by entering into group rate contracts at significantly reduced rates, making large group air charters even more affordable than most airfares.

 Enter deregulation, lots of bankruptcies, mergers, and investment in modernized fleets, the end result of which are lean, smart airlines that have become masterful at managing their fleet size and increasing their load factors (a percentage of how much capacity of a particular flight has been sold).
 The result?
 Airlines don’t need (or in many cases want) large group business.
 They are just fine selling full retail one or two tickets at a time.